18 Weeks Pregnant

 You and your baby get used to each other.

-Your baby weighs about 280 grams now and is around 16 cm long from head to bottom.
+Your baby weighs about 320 grams now and is around 16 cm long.
 Getting more active, you may feel kicks and nudges instead of the gentle flutters you felt earlier.
 You may also notice patterns to this behaviour as you attune to your baby.

 21 Weeks Pregnant